 If you are not sitting next to them though, you’re unfortunately sitting in the other 90% of the statistics that don’t survive their SCA.

-There is an AED onboard the vehicle.
-Accessing a defibrillator within the first few minutes of a cardiac arrest increases the survival odds from 10% to 64%.
+There is an AED on board.
+Access to an AED is critical in increasing the chances of survival for an individual experiencing a cardiac arrest.
+In fact, timely access to a defibrillator within the first few minutes of an arrest can significantly improve survival odds, increasing them from 10% to as high as 70%.
 And the good news is that many AEDs widely available now have been designed to be able to be used by a bypasser (or even a child) with no previous cardiac training.

 The irony is that we started this article saying you could feel like you’re in the laps of the gods travelling by public transport, but if you’re travelling in a vehicle supplied by a company who has invested in defibrillators like many are now doing, your journey could actually be less risky than you travelling on your own by car for instance.